The Communiversity

 Popular Education

 Popular education is at the heart of the Communiversity.
 Rooted in the traditions of worker schools, freedom schools, and community study groups, our popular education programs connect lived experience with political education.
 Participants share history, economics, organizing strategy, and culture in ways that build collective understanding and leadership.
-Through webinars, seminars, reading circles, and community dialogues, we create spaces where workers, organizers, and community members can deepen their analysis, sharpen their strategy, and strengthen the movement for Black liberation in the South.
+Understanding that people learn in all different kinds of ways, we use webinars, field trips, reading circles, oral history, videos, community dialogues, events and more.
+We create spaces where workers, organizers, and our communities can deepen a culture of resistance: deepen analysis, sharpen strategy, and strengthen the labor movements & the Black liberation in the South.

 ABNER Berry Freedom Library & Reading Room